vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 Add, commit, and push the new file to your repo.
 You can try to build the app again, but CodeBuild will just do the same thing because it's still looking at buildspec_prod.yml.

 <pre>
-  $ git add buildspec_prod.yml
+  $ git add .
   $ git commit -m "Adding a buildspec for prod"
-  $ git push origin prod
+  $ git push origin master
 </pre>

 ### Create Pipeline for deployments